 - Accompanying social and emotional problems: Children with dyscalculia frequently experience severe emotional distress due to low academic performance; this can lead to a negative mindset toward mathematical assignments and can develop math anxiety and school phobia.

-- Cognitive deficits: Brain impairment in children with dyscalculia can lead to a pattern of cognitive degeneration, which typically presents as skills impairments, such as lack of focus, impaired working memory, inability to multitask, delayed language development, and slow visual-spatial processing.
+- Cognitive deficits: Brain impairment in children with dyscalculia can lead to a pattern of degeneration in cognition, which typically presents as skills impairments, such as lack of focus, impaired working memory, inability to multitask, delayed language development, and slow visual-spatial processing.

 - Psychosomatic complaints: Sometimes, a child with dyscalculia may also complain of abdominal pain or headache when a math test is scheduled, or math homework is due.